aws/eks-anywhere-packages/design/remote-management.md

 The Package Controller should be able to run on the management cluster and install, update and delete packages on a workload cluster.
 The package custom resources for workload cluster will exist on the management cluster.

 # PackageBundleController (PBC) Custom Resource
 The management cluster will have a PackageBundleController custom resource for each workload cluster.
 The name of the PBC will be the name of the workload cluster.
-This will allow each cluster to have a different active bundle, differen Kubernetes version and potentially a different source registry.
+This will allow each cluster to have different active bundles, different Kubernetes versions, and potentially different source registries.
 For example, the PBC for the billy cluster:

 ```
 apiVersion: packages.eks.amazonaws.com/v1alpha1